-Philip I. Brilliant is the founder of Brilliant Environmental Services, LLC (BES) a full service environmental consulting and contracting firm with offices in Toms River, New Jersey and Bensalem, Pennsylvania.
-Mr. Brilliant received his Bachelor of Science Degree in International Environmental Studies from Cook College, Rutgers University, his Certified Hazardous Materials Manager (CHMM) from the Institute of Hazardous Materials Management, and his Underground Storage Tank Services Certification in closure, subsurface evaluation, tank testing and installation from NJDEP, as well as was approved through examination by NJDEP for his Licensed Site Remediation Professional (LSRP).
-Due to Mr. Brilliant's position on the Executive Board of GreenFaith, Interfaith Partners of the Environment, he was appointed to the Site Remediation Professional Licensing Board as a Licensed Site Remediation Professional (LSRP) who represents a Statewide organization that promotes the protection of the environment.
+Philip I. Brilliant is the founder of Brilliant Environmental Services, LLC (BES) a full service environmental consulting and contracting firm with offices in Jackson, New Jersey.
+Mr. Brilliant received his Bachelor of Science Degree in International Environmental Studies from Cook College, Rutgers University, his Certified Hazardous Materials Manager (CHMM) from the Institute of Hazardous Materials Management, his Underground Storage Tank Services Certification in closure, subsurface evaluation, tank testing and installation from NJDEP, as well as was approved through examination by NJDEP for his Licensed Site Remediation Professional (LSRP).
+Due to Mr. Brilliant's position on the Executive Board, as Treasurer of GreenFaith, Interfaith Partners of the Environment, he was appointed to the Site Remediation Professional Licensing Board as a Licensed Site Remediation Professional (LSRP) who represents a Statewide organization that promotes the protection of the environment.
 Mr. Brilliant is an original member of the Site Remediation Licensing Board having been appointed in 2010.

 Mr. Brilliant has had an extensive and distinguished career in the environmental-consulting field since 1988, assisting to grow his own firms from start-ups to multimillion dollar companies providing services to Fortune 100 companies.
 Well versed in federal and state funding opportunities, Mr. Brilliant has assisted municipalities, developers and non-profit organizations across the country.
 His well-rounded expertise also includes project management; geologic logging; quality control of field data and data-acquisition techniques; development and implementation of site-specific sampling methodologies for air, soil, and water contaminants; permitting and operation of remedial systems for contaminated air, soil, groundwater, and surface water; and expert litigation support and testimony.